sfigg/commercialization-public/docset/manufacture/desktop/install-windows-pe-sxs.md

     Dism /Unmount-Image /MountDir:"C:\WinPE_amd64\mount" /commit
     ```

+    **Note** For devices with limited RAM and storage (for example, 1GB RAM/16GB storage): After you add drivers or other customizations to Windows PE, see [WinPE: Optimize and shrink the image](desktop/winpe-optimize.md) to help reduce the boot time.

 **Create a bootable drive**

 1. Plug in a USB key that you don't mind formatting.
 Note the drive letter it uses, for example, D.